OpenConceptConsulting/AccessibleBusinessHub/workplace.md

 **Working from Home**

 Canadian employers are making massive changes due to coronavirus.
 Some of them should be temporary.
 But, some of the changes have dramatically increased workplace accessibility and should be permanent.
-Just last month many individuals could not work remotely, are now doing so from home.
-Now there is a realization that much can be done remotely.
+Just last month many individuals who could not work remotely, are now doing so from home.
+Now, there is a realization that much can be done remotely.
 Not all work needs to be done on-site.

 Canadian employers should take note of the new [Accessibility Canada Act (ACA)](https://laws-lois.justice.gc.ca/eng/acts/A-0.6/)  which removes and prevents barriers to accessibility, including in the workplace.
 Working from home, for example, can be a reasonable request for accommodation.
 Following COVID-19,  businesses will have a hard time arguing that working in the office is always required when it’s not required right now.